DominiqueHuang/Automatic-Locker-System/README.md

 * Run The App With A Mock Database: python -m schliessfach -dbinit = 'Demo'

 ## WARNING
 Please note that this project uses SMTP for emailing users and administrators.
 Before you run this project, please go to 'observer.py', find the observer classes.
 You will find a method called 'update' for each observer class.
 In the variable 'emailer', input your own email and password as the argument in the 'Emailer' class parameter.
+Please also note that to run this program, you will need to connect to an arduino board that runs the arduino code from the repository.